 These conditions, namely $e(J) < |x|$ and $e(I) < |x| + d(J)$, are exactly those which we saw in the consideration of $(\Sigma_1)(\Sigma_2 x)$, and so we have demonstrated that $(\Sigma_1)(\Sigma_2 x) = (\Sigma_1\Sigma_2)x$, as desired. \end{proof}

-\subsection{The Relation Between $\widehat{\mathcal{B}}$ and the Steenrod Algebra $\mathcal{A}$}
+\section{The Relation Between $\widehat{\mathcal{B}}$ and the Steenrod Algebra $\mathcal{A}$}

-We have seen that cohomologies of algebras over $\mathpzc{E}_{\text{st}}^\dagger$ yield modules over $\widehat{\mathcal{B}}$.
-We shall see later that spectral cochains yield algebras over $\mathpzc{E}_{\text{st}}^\dagger$, and as such, cohomologies of spectra possess actions by $\widehat{\mathcal{B}}$.
-In this special case of cochains on spectra, as in the case of cochains on spaces, we shall see that $P^0$ acts by the identity.
-As a result, we shall now consider the quotient $\widehat{\mathcal{B}}/(1-P^0)$.
+We have seen, in Proposition~\ref{prop:(co)hom_ops_stab_op}, that cohomologies of algebras over $\mathpzc{E}_{\text{st}}^\dagger$ yield modules over $\widehat{\mathcal{B}}$.
+We shall see later, in Proposition~\ref{prop:stabopactioncochains}, that spectral cochains yield algebras over $\mathpzc{E}_{\text{st}}^\dagger$, and as such, cohomologies of spectra possess actions by $\widehat{\mathcal{B}}$.
+In this special case of cochains on spectra, as in the case of cochains on spaces, we shall see, in Proposition~\ref{prop:P01sp}, that $P^0$ acts by the identity.
+For this reason, we shall now consider the quotient $\widehat{\mathcal{B}}/(1-P^0)$.
 Our goal is to show that this quotient is isomorphic to the Steenrod algebra $\mathcal{A}$.
 First, recall that the Steenrod algebra may be defined as follows.
 If $p = 2$, where $p$ is our fixed prime, we have

 where $\mathbf{F}\{P^s \mid s \ge 0\}$ denotes the free graded algebra over $\F_2$ on the formal symbols $P^s$, for $s \ge 0$, where $P^s$ has degree $s$, and where $I_{\text{Adem}}$ denotes the two-sided ideal generated by the Adem relations.
 If $p > 2$, we have